codalab/codalab-competitions/bundles/README.md

 ### Standard programs and datasets

-To download the relevant, type:
+To download some relevant programs and datasets, type:

     ./download.sh